About Us

 Micro-lending: In 2022 we continued and expanded our program of micro-lending through Kiva.org (for more information on Kiva, see the "2009 Charity Info" section below.)

 2022 Micro-lending through Kiva: This year Peaceful People made 994 loans totaling $24,715 to people in Albania, Bangladesh, Bolivia, Brazil, Burkina Faso, Cambodia, Colombia, Costa Rica, Dem.
-Republic of Congo, Dominican Republic, Ecuador, Egypt, El Salvador, Fiji, Georgia, Ghana, Guatemala, Haiti, Honduras, Indonesia, Israel, Jordan, Kenya, Kosovo, Kyrgyzstan, Liberia, Madagascar, Mali, Mexico, Moldova, Mozambique, Nicaragua, Nigeria, Pakistan, Palestine, Panama, Papua New Guinea, Paraguay, Peru, Philippines, Puerto Rico, Rwanda, Samoa, Senegal, Sierra Leone, Solomon Islands, Tajikistan, Tanzania, Thailand, Timor-Leste, Togo, Tongo, Turkey, Uganda, United States, Vanuatu, Vietnam and Zambia.
+Republic of Congo, Dominican Republic, Ecuador, Egypt, El Salvador, Fiji, Georgia, Ghana, Guatemala, Haiti, Honduras, Indonesia, Israel, Jordan, Kenya, Kosovo, Kyrgyzstan, Liberia, Madagascar, Mali, Mexico, Moldova, Mozambique, Nicaragua, Nigeria, Pakistan, Palestine, Panama, Papua New Guinea, Paraguay, Peru, Philippines, Puerto Rico, Rwanda, Samoa, Senegal, Sierra Leone, Solomon Islands, Tajikistan, Tanzania, Thailand, Timor-Leste, Togo, Tonga, Turkey, Uganda, United States, Vanuatu, Vietnam and Zambia.

 This brings our all-time running total to 5,750 loans for $141,115 so far.